timmydoza/mean-auth/README.md

 #ToDos
 - add to docs: more info for building a client.
-    - what json post request payload looks like
     - token should be sent on GET requests in req.headers
     - describe json error messges